giarcheuli/semrush/README.md

 ____
 ## Getting started

-This guide will walk you through launching a Docker Container and deploying an app in a Kubernetes cluster.
-Following these step-by-step instructions, you can set up your ExampleApp to accept requests on port 8800.
+This guide will walk you through setting up a Docker Container and deploying an app in a Kubernetes cluster.
+Following these step-by-step instructions, you can set up an application to accept requests on port 8800.

 ### Preconditions

-Before proceeding with the deployment process, please ensure you have Docker installed on your machine.
+Ensure you have Docker installed on your machine.

 If you haven't installed Docker yet, please follow the official [docker documentation](https://docs.docker.com/desktop/) for instructions on installing it on your specific operating system.
 ___

 ## Creating a directory structure for the deployment

+Create a directory structure to store the project files and ensure a well-organized deployment.

-To ensure a structured deployment of your Docker container, follow these instructions and execute the commands respectively in your terminal to create the necessary directories:
+Follow these steps and execute the commands respectively in your terminal to create the necessary directories:

 1. Create the root directory for your Docker setup: